gskielian/Raspberry-Pal/README.md

-Turing-Test
+Description
 ===========

-Using google tts and stt to achieve a platform for Robotic interaction.
+Using google tts and stt to achieve a platform for Raspberry Pi to interact via voice with ordinary people.

 Installation: